-When dialing from non-Illinois Tech phones, use the entire prefix 567 or 808 for Mies Campus; 906 for Downtown Campus; 682 for Rice Campus; 595 for Institute of Design).
-The area code for Mies, Downtown and ID Campuses is 312; for Rice 630; and for Moffett, 708.
-To call Illinois Tech extensions from Illinois Tech phones, drop the first two digits of the prefix.
+When dialing from non-Illinois Tech phones, use the entire area code and prefix 312-567 or 312-808 for Mies Campus; or 312-906 for Conviser Law Center Campus; 630-682 for Rice Campus.
+To call Illinois Tech extensions from Illinois Tech phones, dial only the last five digits of the telephone number.